PowerLoom/deploy/README.md

 ![Pooler API current epoch](sample_images/pooler_current_epoch.png)

-6. We have setup a bare-bones consensus dashboard at: [testnet-consensus.powerloom.io](https://testnet-consensus.powerloom.io/projects/aggregate_24h_stats_lite:10ecae2f52160690abffff26efeb45568e5d67ea0bc7d4485d9ffb10ef437f33:UNISWAPV2).
-In a 5-10 minutes, your snapshotter address will start show up - use the search box to filter the results.

-7. Once all the services are up and running, the front-end can be accessed via [Pooler Frontend](http://localhost:3000) to see a UNISWAPV2 summary data dashboard similar to [PowerLoom UNISWAPV2 Prod](https://uniswapv2.powerloom.io/).
-    - A sample screenshot of the dashboard is given [here](./sample_images/pooler-frontend.jpg)

-    - Note that the data shown in your own dashboard will not be same as production UI on PowerLoom.io as the "lite mode" is only set to snapshot 7 pair contracts.
-Refer to contributors section below to enable all pairs.
+1. Consensus Dashboard - **COMING SOON**

-8. To shutdown services, just press `Ctrl+C` (and again to force).
+2. To shutdown services, just press `Ctrl+C` (and again to force).

     > If you don't keep services running for extended periods of time, this will affect consensus and we may be forced to de-activate your snapshotter account.

-6. If you see issues with data, you can do a clean *reset* by running the following command before restarting step 3:
+3. If you see issues with data, you can do a clean *reset* by running the following command before restarting step 3:

     `docker-compose --profile ipfs down --volumes`